^

 • allergic processes;

-• the disturbed metabolism with the phenomena of the general intoxication;
+• impaired metabolism with symptoms of general intoxication;

 • connective tissue diseases;